 Today, key elements of the “whole-word” method still haunt public schools across the United States, often under new terminology such as “balanced literacy” and “guided reading.”
 Under the national “Common Core” education standards imposed on the United States by former President Barack Obama, kindergarten children are even required to memorize “sight words.”
 This causes a whole-word reflex to develop that can produce lifelong reading disabilities, despite having a bit of phonics mixed in.

 Perhaps more incredibly, even though the methods have been totally discredited since the 1840s, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) claims children all over the world should still learn a “sight vocabulary.”

-Consider: People who cannot read cannot readily educate themselves.
+Consider: People who can’t read can’t readily educate themselves.
 They are much easier to control and manipulate, too.
 And perhaps that is the point.

 With Mann, it’s entirely possible that this was all an innocent mistake.
-Certainly that’s true of most teachers in the United States today as well who have not been trained to teach reading properly.
+Certainly, that’s true of most teachers in the United States today as well who haven’t been trained to teach reading properly.

 But the fact that this giant “mistake” continues to be supported by the education establishment to this day—and that it always seems to be socialists, communists, and collectivists pushing it—suggests that there is a much more nefarious agenda at work.

 Alex Newman is an award-winning international journalist, educator, author, and consultant who co-wrote the book “Crimes of the Educators: How Utopians Are Using Government Schools to Destroy America’s Children.”
 He also serves as the CEO of Liberty Sentinel Media and writes for diverse publications in the United States and abroad.

 Views expressed in this article are the opinions of the author and do not necessarily reflect the views of The Epoch Times.